 Everyone is on the 14-inch bandwagon, including HP’s flagship line, the Spectre x360.
 The older 13-inch model has always secured a place in the best laptop guides, so it’s no surprise that the 14-inch is following in its footsteps.

-The Spectre x360 is just the ticket for authors, journalists, and bloggers who need to spread out, whether they’re writing their next piece, doing research, or fact-checking.
+The Spectre x360 is just the ticket for authors, journalists, and bloggers who need to spread out, whether they’re writing their next piece, researching, or fact-checking.
 Upgrade to the OLED touch display model, which boasts a 3K2K screen, and not only is there even more screen space, but any media consumption after work is even more immersive thanks to the stunning OLED-quality visuals.

-Read our HP Spectre x360 review
+Read our HP Spectre x360 review.

-The Asus Chromebook Flip was certainly a game-changer with a full Intel Core processor and a full-HD display.
+The Asus Chromebook Flip was a game-changer with a full Intel Core processor and a full-HD display.
 These days, in the shadow of the Google Pixelbook, the Asus Chromebook Flip is the best Chromebook for you if you want the Pixelbook’s key features but cannot afford its steep price.

 The Asus Chromebook Flip has been specifically designed for tablet use, with a clever magnetic clasp that pulls the screen lid tight to the notebook's underside.
 This neat detail helps the 2-in-1 Chromebook feel like one solid machine rather than a foldable electronic one.